-Famously known for the Minack, Porthcurno is home to this entirely unique open-air theatre that’s perched up on the cliffs.
+Famously known for the Minack Theatre, Porthcurno is home to this entirely unique open-air theatre that’s perched up on the cliffs.
 With only the breathtaking and ever-changing view of the Atlantic Ocean as its backdrop, this is a truly special spot.
-Oh and we haven't forgotten its home to one of the UK's most photographed beaches with its powder soft sand and stunning turquoise sea.
+Oh, and we haven't forgotten its home to one of the UK's most photographed beaches with its powder soft sand and stunning turquoise sea.

 The name Porthcurno has evolved from the 16th century Cornish spelling ‘Porth Cornowe’ and means ‘cove / landing place of pinnacles or horns’.
 This is a reference to the granite rock formations in Porthcurno and some evidence of the early commercial port activity still exist in the remains of man-made stone tracks for horse-drawn vehicles providing access to the beach to collect seaweed for land fertilisation.
 Porthcurno beach and bay enclosed by the Logan Rock headland have been listed among the ten most beautiful bays in the world.

 PORTHCURNO - Porthcurno is one of Cornwall’s jewels, with soft white sand and a turquoise blue sea.
 The cliffs and coastlines are officially designated Areas of Outstanding Natural Beauty and widely considered to be some of the most visually stunning areas in the United Kingdom.
 These high cliffs protect the beach from the winds that whip the west and on a sunny day you’ll think you’ve landed in paradise.